diogro/expressionVariance-manuscript/main.md

 Some differences in gene expression variance were driven by technical aspects of gene expression measurement (with data derived from large consortia showing more similar patterns of variance across genes); and by tissue (with studies using the same tissues also showing higher similarities).
 This would suggest that careful consideration of sample sizes and experimental design are fundamental to the study of gene expression variance, and the usual small samples of RNA-seq studies might be underpowered for the study of this particular aspect of gene expression.
-However, both the effects of study origin and tissue were small, and the largest drivers of differences across studies were idiosyncratic differences related to single data sets, with tissues known to have divergent gene expression patterns (i.e. bone marrow, blood, testis, and platelets) also showing the largest differences in gene expression variance.
+However, both the effects of study origin and tissue were small, and the largest drivers of differences across studies were idiosyncratic differences related to single data sets, with tissues known to have divergent gene expression patterns (i.e., bone marrow, blood, testis, and platelets) also showing the largest differences in gene expression variance.
 Understanding the consequences of these differences in variance for specific tissues is still an open field.
 It is clear, however, that differences in variance are informative beyond the differences in mean expression.
 Even after we account for differences in mean expression, differences in gene expression variance carry information about tissue origin and function.

 Functional analysis using GO enrichment indicated a clear link between function and gene expression variance.
 First, genes with high gene expression variance were enriched for biological functions related to response to environmental stimulus, such as immune function and tissue reconstruction.
-Likewise, low-variance genes were enriched for basic cell functions, (e.g.  RNA processing, translation, DNA methylation, and cell duplication).
+Likewise, low-variance genes were enriched for basic cell functions, (e.g., RNA processing, translation, DNA methylation, and cell duplication).
 These results are consistent with previous analysis of gene expression variance on a tissue-by-tissue basis [@Alemu2014-jo].
 This pattern of enrichment is also observed when we look at enrichment for high- or low-variance genes within the genes associated with each term in the GO hierarchy.
 Basic cell function terms are enriched for low-variance genes, and terms involved in response to external stimulus are enriched for high-variance genes.